xinisnot/lulu/README.md

 $ cmake --build .
 ```

 By default, plugins are builded as Debug-build (quick compile, convenient for debug, but perfermance is slower and file size is larger).
-If you want to build for your sound/music creation, you should build as as Release-build.
+If you want to build for your sound/music creation, you should build as Release-build.

  ```
 $ cmake --build . --config Release